laviua/komock/README.md

 - Virtual Host support
 - Ability to register in the Consul discovery service
 - Ability to work like a simple spring config server
+- Header based security
+- Variables in the response by request parameters

 ## Download